Zucchini Corn Chowder (Instant Pot & Stovetop)

 Instructions

-- Set a 6-quart Instant Pot to the saute setting.
+- Set to the saute setting.
 Add bacon and cook until brown and crispy, about 5 minutes.
 Transfer to a paper towel-lined plate.

 - Add onion, garlic, carrots, and celery.
 Cook, stirring frequently until vegetables have softened; about 2-3 minutes.